 The grind is heads down.
 And for those that know, I crush work.
 I work hard at my craft.
 I love that part of the learning process.
 I love what I do, sincerely, and as I told my boss and my team at one our team meetings, “I feel so good when I help people in companies achieve the impossible.” – Well, it’s time to do the impossible myself.
 It’s about damn time.

-I’ve always had a passion for video games my entire life.
+I’ve always had a passion for entrepreneurship my entire life.
 It’s been something that never has left me.
-Even as I went through all my education becoming a trained scientist, 3 Masters Degrees, building startup companies, failing epically, getting lucky with two wonderful acquisitions, marrying the best woman in the world and having 2 perfect children, and lastly, continuing to change the world the best way I can 1 by 1 person at a time in large and small companies… I always go back to games as my way to unwind… sort of.
+Even as I went through all my education becoming a trained scientist, 3 Masters Degrees, building startup companies, failing epically, getting lucky with two wonderful acquisitions, marrying the best woman in the world and having 2 perfect children, and lastly, continuing to change the world the best way I can 1 by 1 person at a time in large and small companies… I always go back to my core desire: to Build.
+I must build.
+I shall build.

 It’s Not Complicated

 Most everyone I know, sees me as either 1 of 3 things:

 - Startup Entrepreneur